 If you need to get kick-started with what the has to offer, check out our Nike Magista Release feature.
 That should give you the important performance characteristics you need to know about the boot and how it is pieced together.

-And for those that want to order a pair, you still have a few weeks to wait before they hit the online shelves of soccer.com!
+And for those that want to order a pair, find them right now at soccer.com!